OTHER PROJECT MANAGEMENT ARTICLES

 subscription options which can handle a greater number of team members and add

-more enterpise features such as the ability to handle multiple projects, a
+more enterprise features such as the ability to handle multiple projects, a

 role-based permission system for team members and stakeholders and enhanced